hvolos/alps/README.md

 memory allocators such as persistent heaps.
-Shared persistent memory refers to non-volatile memory shared among multiple compute nodes and can take different forms, such as disaggregated non-volatile memory accessible over a fabric (also known as fabric-attached memory or FAM) or multi-socket non-volatile memory.
+Shared persistent memory refers to non-volatile memory shared among multiple compute nodes and can take different forms, such as disaggregated non-volatile memory accessible over a fabric, also known as fabric-attached memory (FAM).

 The main abstraction provided by ALPS is a Global Symmetric Heap that lets users allocate variable-size chunks of persistent memory through